jacobtomlinson/asteroid-prospector/PROJECT.md

 We plan to take the project forwards in a number of ways, including:

 #### **Teaching materials**
-There are already plans for this project to be used in schools, not only as an aide to teaching about space and asteroids but also about project management, time management and programming.
+There are already plans for this project to be used in schools, not only as an aid to teaching about space and asteroids but also about project management, time management and programming.

 I have also received a request to give a lecture about this project at a university.